TheGoozmeister/digitalisim/README.md

 ## Installation

-Follow the steps below to set up the project on your local machine.
+Clone the project repository and follow the steps below to set up the project on your local machine.

 ### 1. Install dependencies